PostHog/meta/requests-for-comments/2022-11-02-onboarding-2.0-continued.md

 1. We'll ask people if they need help installing the snippet right away
     - ![Screen Shot 2022-11-02 at 3 51 28 PM](https://user-images.githubusercontent.com/18598166/199792106-33eb8f0b-0f88-458e-b071-5d621f270c36.png)
 2. We'll also let people skip onboarding by importing some dummy events for them
     - This is open to discussion.
-Em mentioned that people might not like having dummy data in their project.
-However, they can always create a clean new project when they are ready to actually start using PostHog with their real data.
+People might not like having dummy data in their project.
+However, they could always create a clean new project when they are ready to actually start using PostHog with their real data.
 3. Every step of the onboarding will give the user another opportunity to invite a team member for help.
     - ![image](https://user-images.githubusercontent.com/18598166/199793207-b8e45d38-b68f-4480-9bfd-c1f091e9dce8.png)
-4. After onboarding we'll have a panel similar to Sentry's to allow people to go back to previous onboarding steps, or explore other parts of the product
+4. After onboarding we'll have a panel similar to Sentry's to allow people to go back to previous onboarding steps, or explore other parts of the product.
+5. When clicking on a todo in the sidebar, the relevant instructions can directly be shown in there, e.g. if users click on "Setup Session Recording", we would show the session recording config options directly in the sidebar, and links to the relevant docs in the manual.
+6. If users have already performed a task, e.g. "Setup Session Recording", clicking again on the task would show them again the links to the manual / tutorials.

 ## Tasks